For the crust

 Butter is made when lactic-acid producing bacteria are added to cream and churned to make an…

-- 140g digestive biscuit, made into fine crumbs (add 2 extra biscuits if you like a thicker base)
+- 140g digestive biscuits, made into fine crumbs (add 2 extra biscuits if you like a thicker base)

 - 1 tbsp sugar, granulated or golden caster

 Honey and syrups made from concentrated fruit juice were the earliest known sweeteners.
 Today,…

 For the cheesecake filling

 - 900g Philadelphia cheese, or other full-fat soft cheese